-As one of the most experienced organisations in the Low Pressure Ducting Systems sector of the aerospace industry, Senior Aerospace BWT has engineering and manufacturing facilities which meet and exceed the demanding requirements of its customers, providing high quality, cost-effective products in the shortest possible lead-time.
+BWT is one of the most experienced organisations in the Low Pressure Ducting Systems sector of the aerospace industry.
+We have engineering and manufacturing facilities which meet and exceed the demanding requirements of its customers, providing high quality, cost-effective products in the shortest possible lead-time.

 BWT’s 40 Years of Expertise